Saturday, October 9, 2021

 He created it to help vulnerable and wayward young people restart their lives.
 It focuses on 11 to 30-year-olds struggling with homelessness, school expulsion, mental health issues, or law-breaking.
 Annually, it bestows £3 million to help them resume education, employment, training, or volunteerism.
 It helps them start a business.
 It offers a 12-week personal development course (including work experience, practical skills, and community projects).
 It provides courses that give job-experience within specific sectors, so participants gain confidence.
 It has one-to-one support partnerships to boost their morales.
 It is the kingdom's leading youth charity.

 When you buy a box of biscuits by Waitrose Duchy Organic, you support a cornucopia of good deeds.
 Nowadays, the brand is sold in 30 countries around the world.
 Consequently, its growth allowed it to partner with other organic farms in the UK, Europe, and even the British Commonwealth Realm of New Zealand.
-Thanks to the Prince's nerve, determination, and fervor, it is the UK's largest single-label organic food/drink brand.
+(As a Polynesian nation, New Zealand is a constitutional monarchy, and Charles' mother is its Queen).
+Thanks to the Prince's nerve, determination, and fervor, the brand is the UK's largest single-label organic food/drink brand.
 His Royal Highness also collaborates with the Sustainable Food Trust, the Soil Association, the Organic Research Center, and the Rare Breeds Survival Trust.

 If you consider all of Charles' efforts, in addition to his global duties, charities, and successful construction of a modern-yet-historic-looking community named Poundbury, you cannot find a more productive member of a sovereign family in the world. (and he does it all with panache).